mcv-m6-video/mcv-m6-2023-team2/week1/README.md

     * Percentage of Erroneous Pixels in Non-occluded areas (PEPN)

 * **Evaluate and Analyze:**
-    * Effect of additive noise
+    * Effect of additive Gaussian noise
     * Tempral evolution of mIoU
     * Optical Flow